-She’s also beginning to find her role in the pack and might challenge family members, whether human or furry.
+He’s also beginning to find his role in the pack and might challenge family members, whether human or furry.

 1-year-old Golden Retriever

-Your puppy might look like an adult, but she will still act like a puppy for the next two to three years.
-Some Goldens never grow out of it and will stay young at heart into their old age.
+Your Golden puppy might look like an adult, but he will still act like a puppy for the next two to three years.
+Some Golden Retrievers never grow out of it and will stay young at heart into their old age.

-Your puppy will reach her full height between 9 to 12 months of age, but she’ll only fill out by 18 months.
+Your Golden puppy will reach his full height between 9 to 12 months of age, but he’ll only fill out by 18 months.